Sustainability Education, Upskilling and Capacity Building

 Our students, academics and teaching teams collaborate with a range of stakeholders, including government and non-governmental organisations (NGO's) to develop educational resources that identify solutions that lead towards a more sustainable and better future.

-View a sample of the activities where we have collaborated and engaged with stakeholders in the development of educational resources that align to themes of the United Nations Sustainable Development Goals (SDGs).
+View a sample of the activities where we have collaborated and engaged with stakeholders in the development of educational resources that align to themes of the United Nation's Sustainable Development Goals (SDGs).

-Social Innovation Workshop
+Social Innovation

 10,000 Steps program

 We lead the 10,000 Steps program to improve community health and wellbeing.
 It is a program that started in Rockhampton and is now a national community-based health initiative.
+There are resources and information available online for free

 Regional Medical Pathway